-During 2021, due to the COVID-19 pandemic, we continued to provide lease concessions to certain tenants, primarily within the retail segment, in the form of rent deferrals and abatements.
-As of December 31, 2021, we have entered into lease modifications that resulted in COVID-19-related adjustments (including rent deferrals and other monetary lease concessions) for approximately 1% of the rent originally contracted for the year ended December 31, 2021.
+During 2022, we continued to provide lease concessions to certain tenants, primarily within the retail segment, in the form of rent abatements in recognition of the adverse impact that COVID-19 has had on them.
+As of December 31, 2022, we have entered into lease modifications that resulted in COVID-19-related adjustments (including rent abatements and other monetary lease concessions) for approximately 1% of the rent originally contracted for the year ended December 31, 2022.
 Although we are and will continue to be actively engaged in rent collection efforts related to uncollected rent, as well as working with certain tenants who may request rent deferrals (particularly those occupying retail space), we can provide no assurance that such efforts or our efforts in future periods will be successful.
-In addition, we are and will continue to be actively engaged in discussions with certain tenants regarding the adverse impacts of the COVID-19 pandemic and related governmental restrictions on their businesses, and may afford certain additional accommodations to such tenants.
+In addition, we are and will continue to be actively engaged in discussions with certain tenants regarding the adverse impacts of COVID-19 and related governmental restrictions on their businesses, and may afford certain additional accommodations to such tenants.

-The ongoing COVID-19 pandemic, including future mutations and related variants of the virus, could have significant adverse impacts on our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders in a variety of ways that are difficult to predict.
+The ongoing impacts of COVID-19, including future mutations and related variants of the virus, could have significant adverse impacts on our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders in a variety of ways that are difficult to predict.
 Such adverse impacts could depend on, among other factors: